ouragan84/denote-app/README.md

  - Change Version in `package.json`

+ - Commit and Push your changes

  - Build the app with `npm run watch`

  - Build the binary files with `npm run dist` (they end up in ./dist folder)

  - Try installing the app and make sure it works (hopefully in windows and mac-os)

+ - Create a release in github:

+    - Add SAME version for title, like `0.1.4`

+    - Add SAME verstion for title

- - Create a release in github, make sure to match version, and upload binaries (files only, no folders).
+    - Upload binaries (files only, no folders).

+ - Publish!